Home wiring

-Home wiring is electrical wiring for houses.
-It includes wiring for lighting and power distribution, permanently installed and portable appliances, telephone systems, heating or ventilation system control, and increasingly for home theatre and computer networks.
+Home wiring is the application of electrical wiring for houses.
+It includes wiring for lighting and power distribution, permanently installed and portable appliances, telephone systems, heating or ventilation system control, and increasingly, for home theatre and computer networks.

 Safety regulations for wiring installation vary widely around the world, with national, regional, and municipal rules sometimes in effect.
 Some places allow homeowners to install some or all of the wiring in a home; other jurisdictions require electrical wiring to be installed by licensed electricians only.

 Typical features

 Single-phase ~230 V/40 A/9 kW fuse box for apartment rewiring.
 Each appliance and each room are highlighted into autonomous circuits - this apartment has 14 individual circuits.
 A relay is used to control the light fixtures in a large room.

 In new home construction, wiring for all electrical services can be installed before the walls are finished.
 In existing buildings, installing a new system, such as a security system or home theater, may require additional effort to install concealed wiring.
 Multiple-unit dwellings, such as condominiums and apartment houses, may have added complexity in distributing services within the building.